 First, make sure you are trying to log into the Xitracs Portal (rather than the Xitracs Accreditation Management System).
 Second, be sure to use your ASU user name and password.
-You may also want to try a different browsesr to see if that makes a difference.
+You may also want to try a different browser to see if that makes a difference.
 If you are still having problems, please contact IRAP to make sure the correct permissions have been assigned to you.

-Appalachian's assessment efforts go beyond meeting the expectations of SACS and various programmatic accreditors.
+Appalachian's assessment efforts go beyond meeting the expectations of SACSCOC and various programmatic accreditors.
 Sound assessment practices will allow programs to speak to institutional stakeholders authoritatively about the impact of their efforts and present evidence that a reasonable person would accept as proof that their claims are accurate.
 The call for accountability in higher education just keeps getting louder.
 In response, the University of North Carolina system has included publishing expected learning outcomes for each degree program on each campus as part of the UNC's Strategic Directions.

 Most importantly, the assessment process at Appalachian is not about keeping score; it is about getting better.
 The assumption is that programs will craft assessment plans to address that which is most important to student learning in their disciplines.
 It is also expected that during this process programs will find areas that need improvement, address them, and reassess until the program is functioning up to faculty expectations.